telefonicaid/kafnus/doc/01_installation.md

 confluent-hub install mongodb/kafka-connect-mongodb:1.10.0
 ```

-After downloading, copy the main `.jar` and its dependencies manually into the correct folder:
+After downloading, copy the main `.jar` and its dependencies manually into the correct directory:

 ```bash
 mkdir -p plugins/mongodb/